Jack Wild: After Oliver!

 At the 1968 premiere of Oliver!, Wild met brothers Sid and Marty Krofft, who thought he would make a good lead for a show they were developing called H.R.
 Pufnstuf.
-Wild starred as Jimmy in Pufnstuf's only season (1969), as well as in the film Pufnstuf (1970), which was released shortly after the show was concluded.
+Wild starred as Jimmy in Pufnstuf's only season (1969), as well as in the film Pufnstuf (1970), which was released shortly after the show concluded.

 Wild then appeared in Melody (1971, with Oliver! co-star Mark Lester) and Flight of the Doves (1971, with another Oliver! co-star, Ron Moody).
 In 1972, Wild appeared as a stowaway in an episode of BBC TV's The Onedin Line.
 In 1973, he played Reg in The 14, a film directed by David Hemmings.
 On television, Wild appeared in a BBC adaptation of Our Mutual Friend in 1976.
 In 1999, Wild lamented, "When I first entered in the show business, of course I didn't mind playing younger roles.
 However, it did bug me when I would be 21 being offered the role of a 13-year-old.
 I'm not saying I didn't enjoy playing these roles; I had barrels of fun, I just wanted more serious and dramatic roles; it's that simple."

 He also embarked on a recording career, releasing The Jack Wild Album for Capitol Records, which contained the single "Some Beautiful".
 In the early 1970s, Wild also released the albums Everything's Coming Up Roses and Beautiful World for Buddah Records.